Nirmala Sitharaman expected to announce Rs 3 lakh crore economic package

 Will be risking economic hara-kiri if lockdown is further extended: Anand Mahindra

 The centre has been considering a measured approach to deal with the existing situation.
-Moreover there is growing pressure from the industries for a package.
+Moreover, there is growing pressure from the industries for a package.

 It may be recalled that last month, the Confederation of the All India Traders, which represents around 70 million small retailers had demanded bank loans at special interest rates.
 They had also demanded government-backed insurance for traders and employees apart from a wage protection plan or subsidy that would allow the ones of Kirana stores to pay their workers.

 The package would focus largely on the small retailers first as they are the hardest hit by the lockdown.
-The Centre's economical package has been in the works since March.
+The Centre's economical package has been in the work since March.
 The industry bodies have sought to a Rs 16 lakh crore package to help them sail through the effects of the lockdown.